 - Enjoy many spring festivals of the valley’s old towns (Luray Festival of Spring on Mother’s Day Weekend).

 - Canoe the Shenandoah River and relish the many sights and sounds of water fowl and new blooms.

 - Tour the magnificent Luray Caverns and Luray Valley Museum in Luray.

 - Enjoy an evening of comfortable dining at one of the Shenandoah National Park’s scenic Lodges, the Mimslyn Inn, Gathering Grounds Café, Griffin Tavern or other recommended eateries on the Blue Ridge Whisky Wine Loop (recommend checking for scheduled live music nights).

 - Visit the numerous diners in the valley and enjoy classic generous county breakfasts and lunches (recommend Hawksbill Diner in Stanley; Gathering Grounds or West Main Market in Luray).
 For dinner on Thurs – Sun consider the Valley Cork Wine shop for a delicious meat/cheese board, flatbread, or rice bowl meal with wine.
-After your meal, consider taking in a movie at our old-style charming Luray Movie Theater on Main Street.

 - For history lovers – visit the valley’s many antique shops and museums (recommend Luray Caverns’ Luray Valley Museum, the New Market Battlefield and Museum, the Copper Fox Antique Warehouse in Sperryville, and the numerous small antique and collectables shops in Luray.